colinleach/r_concepts/concepts/conditionals/introduction.md

 ## Branching

-The basic form of an if-then-else is
+The basic form of an if-else is

 ```R
 if (x > 10) {